SCK CEN

-SCK CEN (the Belgian Nuclear Research Centre), until 2020 shortened as SCK•CEN, is the Belgian nuclear research centre located in Mol, Belgium, more specifically near the township of Donk.
+SCK CEN (the Belgian Nuclear Research Centre), until 2020 shortened as SCK•CEN, is the Belgian nuclear research centre located in Mol, Belgium.
 SCK CEN is a global leader in the field of nuclear research, services, and education.

 History

 SCK CEN was founded in 1952 and originally named Studiecentrum voor de Toepassingen van de Kernenergie (Research Centre for the Applications of Nuclear Energy), abbreviated to STK.
 Land was bought in the municipality of Mol, and over the next years many technical, administrative, medical, and residential buildings were constructed on the site.
 From 1956 to 1964 four nuclear research reactors became operational: the BR 1, BR 2, BR 3, the first pressurized water reactor in Europe, and VENUS.

 In 1963 SCK CEN already employed 1600 people, a number that would remain about the same over the next decades.
 In 1970 SCK CEN widened its field of activities outside the nuclear sector, but the emphasis remained on nuclear research.
 In 1991 SCK CEN was split and a new institute, VITO (Vlaamse Instelling voor Technologisch Onderzoek; Flemish institute for technological research), took over the non-nuclear activities.
 SCK CEN currently has about 850 employees.

+In the 1980s, SCK CEN employees were bribed to receive and store high-level nuclear waste from the West German firm Transnuklear.

 In 2017, the International Atomic Energy Agency designated SCK CEN as one of the four International Centres based on Research Reactor (ICERR).

 Organisation profile

 SCK CEN is a foundation of public utility with a legal status according to private law, under the guidance of the Belgian Federal Ministry in charge of energy.
-SCK CEN has more than 800 employees an annual budget of €180 million.
+SCK CEN has more than 800 employees and an annual budget of €180 million.
 The organization receives 25% of its funding directly from government grants, 5% indirectly via activities for the dismantling of declassified installations and 70% from contract work and services.

 Since 1991, the organization's statutory mission gives priority to research on problems of societal concern: